Constraints on nonlocality in networks from no-signaling and independence: Appendix 2: Construction of trilocal models

-For Figs (\ref{E2vsE1}), (\ref{E2vsE3}) and (\ref{fig:EabvsEbc}), we see that any point inside the trilocal region can be obtained by adding (a well chosen) amount of noise to a distribution sitting on the boundary.
-For Fig. (\ref{finner_fig}), the situation is different, as the above depolarizing procedure takes an initial distributions on the slice outside of it.
+For Figs. 2 and 3 of the main text and Supplementary Figure~\ref{fig:EabvsEbc}, we see that any point inside the trilocal region can be obtained by adding (a well chosen) amount of noise to a distribution sitting on the boundary.
+For Supplementary Figure~\ref{finner_fig}, the situation is different, as the above depolarizing procedure takes an initial distribution on the slice outside of it.